Whitesnake is a hard rock band hailing from England that was formed in 1977.

 - 10-Minute Retirement: All but the shortest lived Whitesnake fan will have seen a farewell tour appearance or two.

-- Three Minutes of Writhing: Tawny Kitaen often on the videos.
+- Three Minutes of Writhing: Tawny Kitaen often in the 80s videos.